apenella/go-ansible/README.md

 We expect all contributors, users, and community members to follow this code of conduct.
 This includes all interactions within the _go-ansible_ community, whether online, in person, or otherwise.

-Please to know more about the code of conduct refer [here](https://github.com/apenella/go-ansible/blob/master/CODE-OF-CONDUCT.md).
+Please refer to the [go-ansible Code of Conduct](https://github.com/apenella/go-ansible/blob/master/CODE-OF-CONDUCT.md) for more information.

 ## License